mahaba-ai/mahaba-ai.github.io/src/content/blog/ai-housing-search.md

 ---
 author: Sat Naing
-pubDatetime: 2022-09-23T15:22:00Z
+pubDatetime: 2024-07-28T08:35:00Z
-modDatetime: 2023-12-21T09:12:47.400Z
+modDatetime: 2024-07-28T08:35:00Z
-title: Adding new posts in AstroPaper theme
+title: AI Housing Search
-slug: adding-new-posts-in-astropaper-theme
+slug: ai-housing-search
 featured: true
 draft: false
 tags:
-  - docs
+  - AI
-description:
+  - Search
-  Some rules & recommendations for creating or adding new posts using AstroPaper theme.
+description: A case study on building a housing search engine using AI and machine learning.
 ---

-Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.
+This is a markdown doc that someone needs to fill out.
+Read below and replace it with our actual article.

 ## Table of contents